artempl88/Pic2Desc/README.md

 <p align="center">
 <img src="https://github.com/artempl88/Pic2Desc/blob/main/Pic2Desc_logo.png">
 </p>
-Pic2Desc is a telegram bot that generates a product description based on a picture sent by the user and posts it to the website, based on Woocommerce plugin Woocommerce API.
+Pic2Desc is a telegram bot that generates a product description based on a picture sent by the user and posts it to the website, based on Woocommerce plugin by Woocommerce API.

 # Features
 1. Takes a picture from the user and passes it to the Vision API for object recognition.